Mechanical-Advantage/AdvantageScope/docs/CUSTOM-CONFIG.md

-  "sourceUrl": string // Optional, link to the original file "rotations": { "axis": "x" | "y" | "z", "degrees": number }[] // Sequence of rotations along the x, y, and z axes "position": [number, number, number] // Position offset in meters, applied after rotation }
+  "sourceUrl": string // Optional, link to the original file "rotations": { "axis": "x" | "y" | "z", "degrees": number }[] // Sequence of rotations along the x, y, and z axes "position": [number, number, number] // Position offset in meters, applied after rotation "cameras": [ // Fixed camera positions, can be empty
+    {
+      "name": string // Camera name
+      "rotations": { "axis": "x" | "y" | "z", "degrees": number }[] // Sequence of rotations along the x, y, and z axes "position": [number, number, number] // Position offset in meters relative to the robot, applied after rotation "resolution": [number, number] // Resolution in pixels, used to set the fixed aspect ratio "fov": number // Horizontal field of view in degrees }
+  ],
+  "components": [...] // See "Articulated Components"
+}
 ```